-If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession for you.
+If you feel passionate about helping people and want to work towards human rights and social justice, being a social worker is the right profession.

-The main objective of every profession is to promote human well being and help workers to live a steady life, fulfil basic needs, and be more valuable to society.
+The main objective of this profession is to promote human well-being and help people to live a steady life, fulfil basic needs, and be more valuable to society.

-Social workers are continually working for economic and social justice, preventing any situation that limits and hinders human rights.
+Social workers continually work for economic and social justice, preventing any situation that limits and hinders human rights.
 They strive towards eradicating poverty and helping people to live a healthy and quality life.

 So if you want to learn what it takes to become a social worker in Australia, read the post below.
 It contains all the information on how to become a social worker in Australia.

-Social workers play an incredibly diverse role, depending on day-to-day activities and on the environment they work in.
-They help their clients with a wide range of situations, such as delivering counselling, case management, family therapy, and helping people to engage with different other social services.
+Social workers play an incredibly diverse role, depending on their day-to-day activities and work environment.
+They help their clients with various situations, such as counselling, case management, family therapy, and assisting people in engaging with different social services.

-You may become drawn to a career in social work due to several reasons.
-Some people are interested in doing social work because a social worker may have helped them in the past or they might have experienced difficulties and would like to help others overcome similar hardships.
+You may become drawn to a career in social work for several reasons.
+Some people are interested in doing social work because a social worker helped them in the past.
+Or they might have experienced difficulties and would like to help others overcome similar hardships.

 You may also be drawn to this field if you are interested in resolving issues like abuse, addiction, or mental illness.
-Additionally, you can be inclined towards working with the elderly or children.
-All in all, the majority of social workers love engaging with individuals and are highly motivated by a passion for supporting others and making this world a better place.
+Besides, you might like working with the elderly or children.

-A qualified and professional social worker renders his services to different people.
-Many social workers choose to work with families, young people, homeless people, the elderly, alcohol and drug abusers, people with physical and learning disabilities, etc.
+A qualified and professional social worker offers his services to different people.
+Many social workers choose to work with families, young people, homeless people, the elderly, alcohol and drug abusers, and people with physical and learning disabilities.